-As a first priority the Competent Authority will consider the measures to be taken in areas shown by the noise maps to have residential premises exposed to high noise levels (greater than 50dB, LAeq 16hr)..
-More generally, the Competent Authority may examine the day; evening and night results produced from the noise mapping and consider whether there are any features of the noise impact that might be managed further or if there are any measures that might be taken to improve the management of airport noise.
-When considering the potential measures to be adopted, Competent Authorities should assess their effectiveness and cost in the wider context, including for example, positive impacts on health or quality of life, a potential benefit for the local economy or whether the potential measure may have adverse environmental impacts on air quality.
+As a first priority the Competent Authority will consider the measures to be taken in areas shown by the noise maps to have residential premises exposed to high noise levels greater than 50db L{Aeq, 18h} and L{Aeq, 16h} More generally, the Competent Authority may examine the day, evening and night results produced from the noise mapping and consider whether there are any features of the noise impact that might be managed further or if there are any measures that might be taken to improve the management of the railway noise.
+When considering the potential measures to be adopted, Competent Authorities should assess their effectiveness and cost in the wider context.
+This would include, for example, positive impacts on health or quality of life, a potential benefit for the local economy or whether the potential measure may have adverse environmental impacts on air quality.
 A balance also needs to be struck between the positive effects of the adopted measures and the potential adverse impacts of such measures on economic development.
 Efforts should be made to implement measures in an integrated manner, in an attempt to assist in developing an innovative, productive and stable economy which promotes the environment.